DaoCloud/DaoCloud-docs/docs/en/docs/install/best-practices/etcd-host-deploy.md

 - Prepare 3 Master nodes (also serving as Worker nodes)
 - Prepare 3 ETCD nodes
-- Prepare a seed machine and complete the deployment of pre-requisite components according to the [installation dependencies](../install-tools.md)
+- Prepare a bootstrap machine and complete the deployment of pre-requisite components according to the [installation dependencies](../install-tools.md)

 ## Offline installation

-1. Download the full mode offline package on the seed machine.
+1. Download the full mode offline package on the bootstrap machine.
 You can download the latest version from the [download center](../../download/index.md).

     | CPU Architecture | Version | Download Link |